What Is Thrust? A Complete Technology and Engineering Guide

 What Is Tongue Thrust?

-Tongue is a condition in which the tongue pushes forward against or between the teeth during swallowing, speaking, or resting.
+Tongue propulsion is a condition in which the tongue pushes forward against or between the teeth during swallowing, speaking, or resting.

 Possible Effects